prashantpalikhe/nuxt-ssr-lit/README.md

 # nuxt-ssr-lit

-Nuxt3 module for server-side rendering and client-side hydration of Lit custom elements.
+A Nuxt3 module for server-side rendering and client-side hydration of Lit custom elements.

 ## 🚀 Usage